Infinitely Divisible Noise in the Low Privacy Regime: Introduction

 \emph{Differential privacy}, a state-of-the-art privacy definition, is a formal constraint on randomized mechanisms for privately releasing results of computations.
 It gives a formal framework for quantifying how well the privacy of an individual, whose data is part of the input, is preserved.
 In recent years, differentially private algorithms for machine learning have been developed and made available, for example, in TensorFlow/privacy and the Opacus library for PyTorch.
 Using such algorithms ensures that the presence or absence of a single data record in a database does not significantly affect the distribution of the model produced.

-Concurrently, the area of \emph{federated learning}~\citep{McMahanMRHA17} has explored how to carry out machine learning in settings where training data is distributed among users and never shared.
+Concurrently, the area of \emph{federated learning}~\citep{McMahanMRHA17} has explored how to carry out machine learning in settings where training data is distributed among $n$ users and never shared.
 Cryptographic techniques such as secure aggregation are used to aggregate contributions, like a model update, from all users~\citep{BonawitzIKMMPRS17}.
-This setup is used, for example, in the federated learning system run by Google on data from Android phones.\footnote{\url{https://ai.googleblog.com/2017/04/federated-learning-collaborative.html}} A robust technique for making such aggregates differentially private is to exploit \emph{infinite divisibility} of the Laplace distribution, namely, that a Laplace distribution can be expressed as a sum of $n$ i.i.d.~noise shares from a Gamma distribution, one share added by each user~\citep{GoryczkaX17}.
+This setup is used, for example, in the federated learning system run by Google on data from Android phones.\footnote{\url{https://ai.googleblog.com/2017/04/federated-learning-collaborative.html}} A robust technique for making such aggregates differentially private is to exploit \emph{infinite divisibility} of the Laplace distribution, namely, that a Laplace distribution can be expressed as a sum of $n$ i.i.d.~noise shares from a Gamma distribution, one share added to the input of each user~\citep{GoryczkaX17}.
+That is, if user $i$ holds $x_i\in [0,\Delta]$, the input provided to the secure aggregation is $x_i + \eta_i$, where $\eta_i$ is sampled from a suitable Gamma distribution.
+Infinitely divisible noise is resistent to \emph{dropout}, where some users never contribute to the sum, if we set $n$ to be a lower bound on the number of fully participating users.

-However, Laplace noise is known to have suboptimal error in the low privacy regime for $\varepsilon$-differential privacy. \cite*{GengKOV15} and \cite*{GengV16} presented the \emph{Staircase} mechanism (see Lemma \ref{lem:staircasemech}), which can be parameterized to obtain error $\Theta(\Delta e^{-\varepsilon/2})$ or variance $\Theta(\Delta^2 e^{-2\varepsilon/3})$, thus outperforming the Laplace mechanism for $\varepsilon$ larger than some constant.
+However, the Laplace noise needed for $\varepsilon$-differential privacy yields expected error $\Theta(\Delta/\varepsilon)$, which is not optimal in the ``low privacy regime'' when $\varepsilon \gg 1$. \cite*{GengKOV15} and \cite*{GengV16} presented the \emph{Staircase} mechanism (see Lemma \ref{lem:staircasemech}), which can be parameterized to obtain expected error $\Theta(\Delta e^{-\varepsilon/2})$ or variance $\Theta(\Delta^2 e^{-2\varepsilon/3})$, thus outperforming the Laplace mechanism for $\varepsilon$ larger than some constant.
 However, the noise distribution used by this mechanism is not infinitely divisible, so it cannot replace Laplace noise in federated settings.

 In this paper we present the first infinitely divisible noise distribution for real-valued data that achieves $\varepsilon$-differential privacy and has expected error that decreases exponentially with $\varepsilon$.
 Our new noise distribution, the \emph{Arete}\footnote[1]{The name \emph{Arete} is inspired by the word arête (pronounced "ah-ray't"), which is a sharp-crested mountain ridge, while also a concept from Greek mythology, Arete (pronounced "ah-reh-'tay") referring to moral virtue and excellence: the notion of the fulfillment of purpose or function and the act of living up to one's full potential \citep{AreteDefWiki}.} distribution, has expected absolute value and variance exponentially decreasing in $\varepsilon$, and thus comparable to that of the Staircase distribution up to constant factors in~$\varepsilon$.
 Figure~\ref{fig:densities} illustrates the shape of each of the three distributions.